 ‘The Present Tense’

 By all accounts -- none richer than his own -- Breslin was born with ink pulsing through his veins.
-Over time, he came to master the deft art of unsentimental irony and taught himself to channel it on deadline.
+Over time, he learned to master the art of unsentimental irony and taught himself to channel it on deadline.

 When he was 8, Breslin was publishing his own, hand-drawn newspaper called The Flash.
 Two years had passed since his alcoholic father went out to buy rolls one day and never came home.